 Hai kur mamášu čis is ancient wisdom, stories passed down orally since the beginning of time by the ancestors, and passed down today through the voices of the grandmothers Úrsula Calderón and Cristina Calderón.

-The grand launch of the book will take place at the de Young Museum of Fine Art in San Francisco in September, with tour dates across the country as follows:
+The grand launch of the book took place at the de Young Museum of Fine Art in San Francisco in September, with tour dates following across the country through winter 2013-2014:

 San Francisco, September 6th, de Young Museum of fine arts, event info